nasa/cumulus-process-py-seed/README.md

 #### 2. Write Process subclass (project/main.py)

 The Process subclass will be a class specific to the Processing of a new type of data.
-While any of the Process members can be overridden in this subclass, most users will only need provide two functions: the *input_keys* property function, and the *process* member function.
+While any of the Process members can be overridden in this subclass, most users will only need provide two functions: the *default_keys* property function, and the *process* member function.

-The *input_keys* property is a way to define which files are what so they can be referenced in the *process* function.
+The *default_keys* property is a way to hard-code a default set of keys and file patterns to identify which files are what so they can be referenced in the *process* function.
+It is used as a fallback when the parent class *input_keys* property fails to retrieve keys from the cumulus message config because none exist.
 For example:
 ```
     @property
-    def input_keys(self):
+    def default_keys(self):
         return {
             'hdf': r"^.*hdf$",
             'thumbnail': r"^BROWSE.*hdf$",